Thermo Fisher to buy Life Tech for $13.6 billion

 Thermo will assume Life Tech's net debt of about $2.2 billion.
 In the third year following the deal's closing, Thermo said it expects to achieve cost savings of $250 million by consolidating facilities and support functions.

-Thermo's products range from basic scientific instruments to advanced mass spectrometry equipment used to determine the chemical structure of molecules.
+Thermo's products range from basic scientific instruments, such as test tubes, to advanced mass spectrometry equipment used to determine the chemical structure of molecules.
 It also sells chemicals, agents and antibodies used in the manufacture and research of biotech medicine - a line that will be complemented by Life Tech's product lines - and in recent years has increased its portfolio of products for testing air and water quality and food safety.

 LIFE TECH EXPLORED MANY OPTIONS